STUDY, INTERN, HIGH SCHOOL, AND GAP YEAR PROGRAMS

 Students on Disciplinary Probation or with a History of Disciplinary Infractions

 API considers applicants with a history of disciplinary infractions on their home campus on a case-by-case basis.
 API will only consider students with disciplinary histories if the home institution has agreed that the student is eligible to participate in a study abroad program.
-If the infraction was relatively minor and a minimum of a full semester has passed since the infraction occurred, API is more likely to accept the student.
+If the infraction was relatively minor, API is more likely to approve the student.

 API Disciplinary Procedures